 This condition can be diagnosed using blood tests to check your vitamin A levels.
 Most people improve simply by decreasing their intake of vitamin A.

-Symptoms vary based on whether toxicity is acute or chronic; however headaches and rash are common to both types.
+Symptoms vary based on whether toxicity is acute or chronic.
+Headaches and rash are common in both forms of the illness.

 Symptoms of acute vitamin A toxicity include: